betfair-datascientists/betfair-datascientists.github.io/src/modelling/topazTutorial.md

 ---

-The Topaz race results endpoint requires the passing of a jurisdiction ID as a parameter to pull the results.
-Simply passing a date range will return no data.
-This is why we have looped over all jurisdictions in 10 day blocks.

-Bulk downloading the historical data in this way may take a while depending on how many years of data you are requesting.
-Bruno, the author of one of our previous greyhound modelling tutorials, uses 6 years worth of data for his backtesting.
-This however is computationally expensive to process in a machine learning model, so we suggest 2-3 years for those just starting out.

 NOTE: In the above code we have exported each state separately to its own csv file.
 This will keep each file under a million rows ensuring that you can manually inspect the data by opening the file in Excel.
 This is not required (we will pull in each file to our model before we begin to process the data)